krashanoff/bigmoney29/README.md

 * A grading script must handle the following option `--summary`.
   * Output each grading scheme.
 * A grading script must, for each test case:
+  * Print the name of the test case.
   * Print supplementary help messages to stderr.
+  * Terminate the test case by performing the following:
     * Print the weight for the test case and the program's score for the test case as a 64-bit floating point number.
+    * Print an extra newline.
 * The final score is calculated as the weighted average of these test cases.

 For example, a grading script that will give 100 points to any student who submitted a